-Update for 2018: Why Mold is Attracted to Oil Based Stains
+Update for 2019: Why Mold and Mildew is Attracted to Oil Based Stains

 Most any exterior surface subjected to the elements is prone to natural occurrences like mold growth.
 Oil-based stains are no different.
 Although they can provide years of protection to exterior wood surfaces, they can be prone to mold in some circumstances.
 There are however some reasons that can increase mold attraction to oil-based stain.

 Over applying oil based deck stains can increase the chance of mold attraction.
 When over-applied, oil-based stains will not cure right away.
 The stain can remain sticky and tacky for several days allowing dirt and tree pollen to become embedded.
 With the intrusion of natural contaminants prior to fully curing, the stain is more prone to mold growth.